Carex L. (Cyperaceae)

 Habitat.
 Ecotone between pine savanna and adjacent wet hardwood (often with Taxodium ascendens and Thalictrum cooleyi) in mildly acidic to circumneutral, wet to periodically inundated, sandy soils, frequently over coquina limestone.

 Range.
-Endemic to the southeastern North Carolina Coastal Plain.
+Endemic to the Coastal Plain of the southeastern US.

 Additional resources.
 NHP | Recovery plan